CSAILVision/semantic-segmentation-pytorch/README.md

 - UPerNet (Pyramid Pooling + FPN head, see [UperNet](https://arxiv.org/abs/1807.10221) for details.)

 ## Performance:
-IMPORTANT: We use our self-trained base model on ImageNet.
-The model takes the input in BGR form (consistent with opencv) instead of RGB form as used by default implementation of PyTorch.
-The base model will be automatically downloaded when needed.
+IMPORTANT: The base ResNet in our repository is a customized (different from the one in torchvision).
+The base models will be automatically downloaded when needed.

 <table><tbody>
     <th valign="bottom">Architecture</th>